 Change text as follows:

-The cyclic shift value TCSiTX for the L-STF, L-LTF, L-SIG, and VHT-SIG-A fields of the PPDU for transmit chain iTX out of a total of NTX is defined in Table 22-10 (Cyclic shift values for L-STF, L-LTF, L-SIG, and VHT-SIG-A fields of the PPDU) with a scaling factor to account for the change in sampling clock frequency.
+The cyclic shift value TCSiTX for the L-STF, L-LTF, L-SIG, and TVHT-SIG-A fields of the PPDU for transmit chain iTX out of a total of NTX is defined in Table 22-10 (Cyclic shift values for L-STF, L-LTF, L-SIG, and TVHT-SIG-A fields of the PPDU) with a scaling factor to account for the change in sampling clock frequency.
 The CSD delay values shall be multiplied by the corresponding correction values for the 6 MHz, 7 MHz, and 8 MHz channels, respectively.

 CID 5944